 - Your first and last name

-- A short synopsis of your proposed play (400 words or less)
+A short proposal of your play/project, in its current stage of conception (400 words or less)

 - Your responses to the following questions (250 words or less each):

-– How does your play align with the Pipeline mission and vision?
+– How does the idea you’re proposing align with the Pipeline mission and vision?

 – Why are you excited to be a part of the PlayLab and Pipeline’s community?